segmentio/segment-docs/src/unify/linked-profiles/setup-guides/databricks-setup.md

 > info "Linked Events is in private beta"
 > Linked Events is in private beta, and Segment is actively working on this feature.
 Some functionality may change before it becomes generally available.

-On this page, you'll learn how to connect your Databricks data warehouse to Segment.
+On this page, you'll learn how to connect your Databricks data warehouse to your Segment Data Graph.

 > info ""
 > At this time, you can only use Databricks with Linked Audiences.

 ## Set up Databricks credentials

-Sign into Databricks with admin permissions to provide Segment's Data Graph with the necessary permissions.
+Sign into Databricks with admin permissions to create new resources and provide Data Graph with the necessary permissions.

 Segment assumes that you already have a workspace that includes the datasets you'd like to use for the Data Graph.
 Segment recommends setting up a new Service Principal user with only the permissions to access the required catalogs and schemas.